gatsbyjs/gatsby/docs/contributing/docs-templates.md

 ## Recipes

 [Docs Recipes](/docs/recipes/) should act as discoverable, concise instructions for completing common Gatsby tasks without having to navigate elsewhere.
 A recipe should include requirements and a few short steps to complete a task, listing actionable instructions inline and omitting everything else.

-Recipes are smaller units than tutorials: multiple recipes could be linked from a reference guide or tutorial.
+Recipes are smaller units than tutorials, each limited to a single feature or task.
+Multiple recipes could be linked from a reference guide or tutorial, however the content should be consolidated in the Recipes section for discoverability.

 The components of a recipe are: